OneBusAway/onebusaway-application-modules/src/site/markdown/api/gtfs-realtime.md

 * **removeAgencyIds=true** - By default, entity ids are prefixed with agency ids in the OBA system (eg. 1_456, where 1 is the agency id and 456 is the entity id).
 If the removeAgencyIds parameter is specified, the agency id prefixes will be stripped from ids in the resulting GTFS-realtime feed.
+* **time=...** - By default, the GTFS-realtime feeds represent the status of the system right now.
+However, the system can also be queried at a specific time.
+This can be useful for testing.
+See [timestamps](where/index.html#Timestamps) for details on the format of the `time` parameter.

 ## Output Format